 Gilbert is a relatively large town located in the state of Arizona.
-With a population of 239,277 people and 44 constituent neighborhoods, Gilbert is the seventh largest community in Arizona.
-Much of the housing stock in Gilbert was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Gilbert economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Gilbert, where the median household income is $81,485.
+With a population of 247,542 people and 44 constituent neighborhoods, Gilbert is the seventh largest community in Arizona.
+Gilbert has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Gilbert, where the median household income is $81,485.00.

 Gilbert home prices are not only among the most expensive in Arizona, but Gilbert real estate also consistently ranks among the most expensive in America.